 Full of samples, loops, and even music, Free Sound is a great place to look for content.
 For sound design, music production, or even as stand-alone assets, this is probably the first place you should look to pick up some high-quality SFX.
 With it being an archive of sounds uploaded by many people, you'll get a unique take on even the most basic of sounds.
 I don't think absolutely everything is CC0 so give everything a check-over for the creative commons icon (just to be sure).

 Don’t forget to check out their forums too.
 There you will find plenty of discussions ranging from attribution help to requesting specific sounds and even sharing what you made using sounds from the website.

-A collective of experienced sound designers and field recordists, this website filters out all of the unprofessional sounds you may not be interested in.
+A collective of experienced sound designers and field recordists, 99 Sounds filters out all of the unprofessional sounds you may not be interested in.
 With it being exclusive to bundles of sounds, you'll get sounds quicker, without having to click download (let alone search) for each individual SFX.
 High-quality and well worth your time.

-An outstanding database full of high-quality samples.
-The samples are clean and ready to use, ranging from machines and interfaces to ambiance recordings and even music.
+An outstanding database, full of high-quality samples.
+The samples at PacDV are clean and ready to use, ranging from machines and interfaces to ambiance recordings and even music.
 All royalty-free and no attribution is required (though it's definitely welcome).